top of page

 peavine people.jpeg

-Yes on Prop 484
+voting Yes on Prop 484!

 the open space amendment

-Proposition 484 on the August primary ballot (which will probably be mailed about July 9) is an amendment to the Prescott City Charter that would protect over 2,750 acres of Prescott’s treasured natural open spaces like the Granite Dells, Goldwater Lake, Little Thumb Butte, the Peavine, Constellation, and Centennial Trails, and many others.
-By approving this proposition, we can protect these open and recreational spaces IN PERPETUITY, requiring a majority vote of the people to sell them or change their use.
+Proposition 484 is now an amendment to the Prescott City Charter that protects over 2,750 acres of Prescott’s treasured natural open spaces like the Granite Dells, Goldwater Lake, Little Thumb Butte, the Peavine, Constellation, and Centennial Trails, and many others.

 Background